 A Tourist in Rome - Lateran Obelisk

 At some unknown date and by some unknown cause, the obelisk fell.
 It was not until the 16th century that Pope Sixtus V ordered a search for the monolith.
 It was found, in three pieces, some 23 feet down in the former Circus Maximus.
-It was restored, about 4 meters shorter than it originally had been.
+It was restored, about 4 meters shorter than it originally had been, by Pope Sixtus V's court architect, Domenico Fontana.
+The repairs were so well done that its seams can be seen today only if you look closely.
 On August 3, 1588, after more than a year of effort, the Lateran Obelisk was raised in the Piazza San Giovanni in Laterano, replacing the equestrian statue of Marcus Aurelius which stood there but was moved to the Campidoglio.
+Pope Sixtus V ordered this work.
+Luckily for us, his plans to demolish the Arch of Janus and use its marble as a base for the obelisk never came to pass.
 Around the same time, the Fountain in Piazza San Giovanni was completed, mounted to the northern face of the base of the obelisk.
 The obelisk has stood there ever since, a Christian cross at its apex.

 The 4 photos below show a view of each of the four sides of the obelisk and its base.
 The inscriptions on the four sides of the base state (paraphrasing):